The crawlspace inspection continues (Part Five) as we take a quick look at the electrical components down below.

 7. Floor framing and structure support issues

-8. Structural pest infestation – those are Termites, Powder Post Beetle, Carpenter Ants
+8. Structural pest infestation – those are Termites, Powder Post Beetle, and Carpenter Ants

 9. Mold problems